Saikyō Line: Route

-The line runs parallel to the Yamanote Line between Ōsaki and Ikebukuro, where it is formally called the Yamanote Freight Line (山手貨物線), and as an alternate route to the Tōhoku Main Line between Akabane and Ōmiya, where it is unofficially called the Tōhoku Honsen Secondary Line (東北本線支線).
-The portion between Ikebukuro and Akabane is officially known as the Akabane Line (赤羽線).
-For most purposes, JR refers to all of these as part of the "Saikyō Line" when being used for Saikyō Line services.
+From south to north, the Saikyō Line runs on the Yamanote Freight Line, parallel to the Yamanote Line, between Ōsaki and Ikebukuro.
+Between Ikebukuro and Akabane, it runs on the Akabane Line (赤羽線).
+Between Akabane and Ōmiya, trains use a line purpose-built for the Saikyō Line, which is classified as a branch of the Tōhoku Main Line and runs parallel to it.

+The line's maximum speed is 95 km/h between Ōsaki and Itabashi, 90 km/h between Itabashi and Akabane, and 100 km/h between Akabane and Ōmiya.

 Service

 There are three types of trains on the Saikyō Line: "Local" (各駅停車, Kakueki-Teisha), "Rapid" (快速, kaisoku), and "Commuter Rapid" (通勤快速, tsūkin kaisoku).
 Between Akabane and Musashi-Urawa, Rapid trains stop only at Toda-Kōen, while Commuter Rapid trains, which run during rush hours, stop only at Musashi-Urawa between Akabane and Ōmiya.
 Between Akabane and Ikebukuro, as well as on the Kawagoe and Rinkai lines, all trains stop at all stations.
 Between Ikebukuro and Osaki on the Yamanote Freight Line, all trains run limited-stop in both directions, with the Yamanote Line providing all-stations service.
+Some local trains also terminate at Shinjuku.